 Eye swellings generally refer to the eyelids, the cornea (the clear, outer layer in front of the eye), and the conjunctiva, (a thin membranous layer surrounding the eye).
 Swelling can occur in one eye (unilateral) or both eyes (bilateral).
-Any swelling of the eyes should be checked over by a veterinarian as delaying treatment can potentially result in a loss of vision.
+See your veterinarian if you notice any swelling of the eyes.

 Blepharitis refers to inflammation or infection of the eyelid.
 Conjunctivitis refers to inflammation or infection of the conjunctiva.
 Keratitis is inflammation or infection of the cornea.

-Entropion is a disorder where the eyelid folds inwards, causing the eyelashes to rub against the eye, leading to inflammation.
-It may be primary (seen in short nosed breeds such as Persians and Exotics), or secondary (due to itching and rubbing the eyes).
-Primary entropion is treated with surgery, secondary involves finding and treating the underlying cause.
+- Entropion is a disorder where the eyelid folds inwards, causing the eyelashes to rub against the eye, leading to inflammation.
+It may be primary (seen in short-nosed breeds such as Persians and Exotics), or secondary (due to itching and rubbing the eyes).
+Surgery is the treatment of choice for primary entropion.
+Find and treat the underlying cause of secondary entropion.